Kenton, in North Portland, isn’t quite hip (yet), but it feels like it’s about to break out. Big time.

 North Denver Avenue: Main Street

 Kenton’s quaint downtown core lies along both sides of North Denver Avenue.
 So park your car, and take a stroll.
 There’s a lot to experience.
-Here’s our map.
+Here’s our regularly updated map.

-North Denver Avenue is an old-time, funky strip with an engaging mix of respected eateries (Swift & Union, Pizza Fino, Po’Shines, Cup & Saucer, Posie’s Bakery Cafe), an awesome meat market (Cason’s Fine Meats) a sprinkling of vintage/thrift stores (Give & Take, Kenton Antiques, MAB), and at least one great shop (Solabee Flowers & Botanicals).
+North Denver Avenue is an old-time, funky strip with an engaging mix of respected eateries (Swift & Union, Pizza Fino, Po’Shines, Cup & Saucer, Posie’s Bakery Cafe), an awesome meat market (Cason’s Fine Meats) a sprinkling of vintage/thrift stores (Give & Take, Kenton Antiques, MAB), and one great gift shop (Mantel).

 Kenton Street Fair & Parade

-What’s a neighborhood without an annual street fair?
-The fair is typically held on the third Sunday of May in the heart of the downtown Kenton commercial district on N. Denver Avenue between N. Watts and N. Willis.
+What’s a neighborhood without an annual street fair, right?
+The fair is typically held on the third Sunday of May in the heart of the downtown Kenton commercial district on North Denver Avenue between North Watts and North Willis.

 We love Portland neighborhood street fairs (even in the rain) and look forward to making the rounds every summer.
 The associated home-grown parades are always a hoot.